-Global challenges pose steadily growing problems for our society and environment.
+Global challenges pose steadily growing problems for our society and the environment.
 In the spirit of Volkswagen Commercial Vehicles’ long tradition of always thinking a step ahead as regards transport, the brand is already working on customer-centric solutions to tomorrow’s challenges and on sustainable mobility for its customers from the handicraft and logistics sectors in our cities.

-Volkswagen Commercial Vehicles is an independent brand in the Volkswagen Group, is responsible worldwide for the development, construction and sale of light commercial vehicles, and makes the series Transporter, Caddy, Crafter and Amarok.
-In 2018 the brand delivered around 499,700 light commercial vehicles produced at its sites in Hanover (D), Poznań (PL), Września (PL) and Pacheco (ARG).
-Volkswagen Commercial Vehicles employs more than 24,000 people worldwide, around 13,500 of them at its Hanover location.
+In 2019 VW Commercial Vehicles delivered around 492,000 light commercial vehicles produced at its sites in Hanover (D), Poznań (PL), Września (PL) and Pacheco (ARG).
+VW Commercial Vehicles employs more than 24,000 people worldwide: around 13,500 in Hanover and 10,500 at its locations in Poland.

-The three highlight projects 2018
+The three highlight projects 2019

 In dialog with the neighborhood and society

-Volkswagen Commercial Vehicles invites residents from the neighborhood and other stakeholders to events held at least twice a year in order to discuss concerns, ideas, wishes and suggestions, jointly find solutions through direct dialog and dispel potential conflicts before they arise.
-This initiative has created a relationship of trust at all locations to the parties’ mutual benefit.
+Volkswagen Commercial Vehicles invites residents from the neighborhood and other stakeholders to events held at least twice a year in order to discuss concerns, ideas, wishes and suggestions, address them through direct dialog and dispel potential conflicts before they arise.
+This initiative has created a relationship of trust at all brand locations to the parties’ mutual benefit.